codlark/cls-docs/docs/Tutorial.md

         }
     }

 The `export` section operates on export targets, each of which specifies settings for one method of exporting cards.
-There are currently three export targets for brikWork:
+There are currently three export targets in CLS:

  - `bulk` exports cards to their own images
  - `pdf` exports the cards to a pdf
  - `tts` exports the cards to images suitable for Tabletop Simulator

 Properties within the `export` section directly change the specified setting for all export targets, so here everything will be exported to a folder named "cards" that lives in the same folder as the layout file.
-If this folder does not exist brikWork will make it.
+If this folder does not exist the CLS Renderer will make it.

 The `export` section can also have a subsection named for each export target, and the properties in those subsections control that export target only.
 So in this case the `bulk` export target is set to name each card according to it's role value and `[repeat-index]`, which is the number of times this row has been used to make a card.